Pornography is the "explicit representation of sexual activity in print or on film to stimulate erotic rather than aesthetic or emotional feelings."

 - Decreased sexual satisfaction: “There is less satisfaction with their intimate partner specifically with their partner’s affection, physical appearance, sexual curiosity, and sexual performance.”

 - Decreased sexual intimacy: When pornography enters an intimate relationship, more than 50% of people with addictions lose sexual interest with their spouse because pornography alters their perceptions of sex.

 - Infidelity: Research and studies have shown that pornography use correlates with unfaithfulness to one’s spouse and participation in prostitution.

 - Other issues such as overspending, debt, and decreased job security: The pornography industry in the United States earns $13.3 billion dollars annually.
 Online sexual activity tends to lead to overspending and debt from the purchase of pornography.

-Click here for further details of pornography’s effects on relationships in Chan’s article, “The Impact of Pornography on Marital Relationships.”
+Learn more about pornography’s effects on relationships in Chan’s article, “The Impact of Pornography on Marital Relationships.”

 Yes, pornography definitely changes your brain.
 Like many other addictions, pornography increases your dopamine levels in your brain.
 Among other things, dopamine helps you to feel happy.
 Over time, as your brain is repetitively flooded with dopamine, your brain will remove some of its dopamine receptors.
 As a result, it takes more and more dopamine to illicit a response and a feeling.
 In other words, the more you look at pornography, the more you constantly need to increase how much you look at, as well as how "hardcore" it is to achieve the same feelings that you did when you first looked at pornography.

 Read full article from Fight the New Drug